-Everyone involved in activity carried out under the jurisdiction of NCFC are covered by this policy.
+Everyone involved in activity carried out under the jurisdiction of NCFC has a duty to understand and comply with the nature and scope of this policy.

 In these circumstances, it may be easier for them to ignore the concern rather than report what may just be a suspicion of poor practice.
 NCFC would urge anyone to come forward and voice those concerns.